cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

   - Entity Resolution
   - Question Answerer Ranking

-As described in :doc:`Step 3 <define_the_hierarchy>`, the structure of your application's root directory in Workbench organizes the training data files.
+As described in :doc:`Step 3 <03_define_the_hierarchy>`, the structure of your application's root directory in Workbench organizes the training data files.
 For our example Kwik-E-Mart store information application, the application directory is shown below.

 .. image:: /images/directory3.png
     :width: 400px